-Born in Turkey, Cem Mansur was educated in London at the Guildhall School of Music & Drama where he received the prestigious Ricordi Conducting Prize.
-He then went on to study at the Los Angeles Philharmonic Institute with Leonard Bernstein.
+Cem Mansur is a Turkish conductor.
+Educated in London at the Guildhall School of Music & Drama where he received the prestigious Ricordi Conducting Prize, he then went on to study at the Los Angeles Philharmonic Institute with Leonard Bernstein.

 Fluent in Turkish, English, French, German and Italian, Mansur works regularly with major orchestras and opera houses across the world.
 He commands a particularly strong profile in Russia, enjoying frequent guest engagements with the Mariinsky Theatre at the personal invitation of Valery Gergiev, and conducting the company’s inaugural performance of Puccini’s Madame Butterfly.
 Other operatic highlights include his Music Directorship of the Istanbul State Opera.